GDC's COVID19 Response

 The Georgia Department of Corrections (GDC) is responding with all available resources to help prevent/mitigate the potential introduction and spread of Coronavirus (COVID-19) into our facilities.
-We continue to work closely with the Centers for Disease Control and Prevention (CDC) and the Georgia Department of Public Health (DPH) to coordinate the appropriate response to this evolving situation, the GDC has implemented a phased approach to include activating GDC’s Pandemic Emergency Response Team, planning and education, preparedness and response.
+GDC continues to work closely with the Centers for Disease Control and Prevention (CDC) and the Georgia Department of Public Health (DPH) to coordinate the appropriate response to this evolving situation.
+The GDC has implemented a phased approach to include activating GDC’s Pandemic Emergency Response Team, planning and education, preparedness and response.

-- Medical CoPay waived related flu and COVID-19 Symptoms
+Medical Copays related to flu and COVID-19 symptoms remain waved.

 Programming and Details:

-Screening and Sanitation: Enhanced Screening of all staff to include the requirement of staff to sign an attestation of no known illness questionnaire, and have temperature checks with Temporal Thermometers prior to entry into the facility.
+Screening of all staff to include the requirement of staff to sign an attestation of no known illness questionnaire, and have temperature checks prior to entry into the facility.
 Further, Portal Sergeants are required to wear gloves and observe hand washing requirements and other sanitation measures as communicated.
 As an added measure, mats have been placed at all facilities for sanitizing shoe soles upon entry and exit.

-Enhanced Screening of Contractors and vendors to include the requirement of staff to sign an Attestation of no known illness questionnaire and have temperature checks with Temporal Thermometers prior to entry into the facility.
+Screening of contractors and vendors, to include the requirement of staff to sign an attestation-of-no-known illness questionnaire and have temperature checks prior to entry into the facility.

 TC Resident screening is being conducted in the same manner as all other GDC facilities.

-Enhanced Facility Sanitation: Increased chemical orders statewide, availability of hand sanitizer and soap increased for staff at all GDC locations, increased sanitation rounds and required cleaning of high traffic areas and high touch areas, sanitation officer mandated not to be pulled for other assignments.
-Increased the availability of soap over and above normal issue for the inmate population as well.
+Facility Sanitation: Increased chemical orders statewide; availability of hand sanitizer and soap increased for staff at all GDC locations; increased sanitation rounds and required cleaning of high traffic areas and high touch areas.
+Increased the availability of soap over-and-above normal issue for the inmate population as well.
 All facilities have received a chemical fogging treatment.